tenseoverflow/hen.ee/_posts/2021-07-15-searx-guide.md

 ---
-title: Setting up a Searx instance
+title: How to host a Searx instance
 layout: post
 description: This is a guide on setting up your own Searx instance with Filtron reverse proxy and Morty result proxy.
 Searx is an open-source privacy-respecting metasearch engine.
 summary: This is a guide on how to set up a Searx instance on your server.